Sudo-BryanH/Volleyball-Game/README.md

 - As a user, I should be able to decide which player I want to spike (attack) after a receive
 - As a user, I want to see the scoreboard
 - As a user, I want to see which enemies are potential attackers

+### Phase 2 user stories

+- As a user, I should be able to save my teams to be used later on.
+- As a user, I should be able to save my current match.
+- As a user, I should be able to retrieve and continue playing saved matches.